thephez/dash-docs/readme/ref_transactions.md

 * [`OP_RETURN`][op_return]{:#term-op-return}{:.term} (0x6a) terminates the script in failure when executed.

-A complete list of opcodes can be found on the Bitcoin Wiki [Script Page][wiki script], with an authoritative list in the `opcodetype` enum of the Dash Core [script header file][core script.h]
+A complete list of opcodes can be found on the Bitcoin Wiki [Script Page](https://en.bitcoin.it/wiki/Script), with an authoritative list in the `opcodetype` enum of the Dash Core [script header file](https://github.com/dashpay/dash/blob/master/src/script/script.h).

 ![Warning icon](https://dash-docs.github.io/img/icons/icon_warning.svg)
 **<span id="signature_script_modification_warning">Signature script modification warning</span>:**